 Need a Low Maintenance Planting Plan?
 Click here

-So I don’t need a gardener, just a low-maintenance garden.
+I love flower borders, overflowing with colourful perennials and flowering shrubs, but I still want a low-maintenance garden.
 One that’s fairly forgiving, so that if I neglect to prune or fertilise one year, I’ll get another chance next year.
 Where the perennials won’t flop in a sulk because I forgot to stake them early enough.
 Or the shrubs languish, leaf spotted and resentful.
 And while I’m more than happy with my stock of plants putting on a more impressive show year by year, I can’t be doing with vigorously self-seeding thugs romping their way through my borders and smothering everything in sight.

 1. Bulbs are fantastically easy to look after.
 Hardy, reliable bulbs which come up year after year include snowdrops, daffodils, aconites and crocuses.
 Narcissus ‘Thalia’ has nodding, slightly reflexed, soft white petals and cups, carried in pairs on each stem in mid-spring.

 2. Ground cover plants hug the soil, suppressing weeds.
 Ajuga reptans is a creeping, evergreen perennial, spreading by means of rhizomes to form a mat of attractive foliage.
 Short spikes of deep blue flowers appear in late spring and early summer.

 3. Galium odoratum or Sweet Woodruff is another superb ground cover plant, with the prettiest of fragrant, star-shaped white flowers from late spring to mid-summer.
 Whorls of bright green leaves make a low neat mat of foliage.